Rome on a Budget: 9 Free Things to Do in Rome Italy

 After reading about the mighty Roman Empire, watching popular movies like “Gladiator” and visiting European cities like Barcelona and London which were occupied by the Romans at one point, it was only a matter of time until I planned a trip to see the Eternal City of Rome for myself.

-Of course you can spend a small fortune exploring Rome but there are also plenty of free things to do in Rome as well.
+Of course, you can spend a small fortune exploring Rome but there are also plenty of free things to do in Rome as well.
 This means that you don’t necessarily have to spend a lot of money on activities and attractions.
-In fact, during my weeklong trip to Rome I spent less than €20 on fun activities.
-Here’s a complete breakdown of how much my trip to Rome cost.
+In fact, during my weeklong trip to Rome, I spent less than €20 on fun activities.
+Here’s a complete breakdown of how much my trip to Rome cost and even more Italy travel tips.

-With that being said, let’s get into this free things to do in Rome guide.
+With that being said, let’s get into the top things to do for free in Rome.

 Where To Leave Your Wallet Behind in Rome (on Purpose)